ComradDoge/DogeEU4/README.md

 - France formable requirements extended to few provinces in the south
 - Hellenic and Kemetic conversion decision is now only available until 1450, Hellenic missionary strenght from decision 15%>10%
 - AI Vinland is not allowed to form Canada
+- Transylvania and Cumania can also form Romania

 Buildings
 - Production Buildings: Production efficiency: 50%/100%/150% > 25%/75%/125%, Cost 100/400/800 > 100/500/1500, Build Time: Counting House 12>18